I spent my first 20 years on the Mediterranean, and then moved to the US to finish college and be closer to my older siblings.

 website photo

 My menu was creative and healthy, and we made everything on premises.
 My employees were college kids from campus across the street, and their schedules were unreliable.
-I found I had to be there 10 hours a day, six days a week even after a year.
-Although I loved the work, I began to resent time away from family and my son.
+I found I had to be there 9 hours a day, six days a week even after a year.
+Although I loved the work, I began to resent the time I spent away from family and my son.

 It was during this period that I felt a tiny lump in my breast.
 When my primary care Doctor told me it was cancer, I had an unusually calm reaction.
 As I sat looking at him I thought, "Huh, so this is what I have to do now.
 Me.
 Cancer.
 Wow."
 I drove home in a bit of a fog, but still no outward reaction.

-With the help of a friend I began a serious foray into the world of Complementary and Alternative Medicine (CAM).
+With the help of a physician friend I began a serious exploration of Complementary and Holistic Medicine.
 Through her I got in touch with an internationally prominent bio-chemist and science researcher looking into both conventional and non-conventional successful cancer treatments.
 He was also a founding Advisor to the National Institutes of Health’s Office of Alternative Medicine.

 Although my Surgeon was a delightful person, when I asked about the risks of needle biopsies vs. surgical biopsies, she reassured me that needle biopsies were 99% safe.
 Her attitude said, "Don't worry your pretty little head about this.
 This is what we always do."
 And that in a nutshell is the attitude I encountered from conventional treatment docs every step of the way.
 Despite my doubts and discomfort with the idea, I agreed to a needle biopsy.
-I went ahead with the lumpectomy.
-Based on advice from the cancer resarcher, I went to an immune clinic in Southern California for three weeks.
+Based on advice from the cancer researcher, I went to an immune clinic in Southern California for three weeks.
 The founding doctor had been treating her older brother for pancreatic cancer for 7 years based with a supplement routine, diet and massage therapy.
 That is practically unheard of.

 Doctors will throw statistics at you to support their advice, but you are not a statistic.
 The Oncologist said there was a 33% benefit from Chemo for my type of cancer...but the data that actually matters is that Mortality benefit was only 3-4%!
 You are not told that.
-Main stream doctors can only offer you what they have in their 'toolkit', if they don't have access to or knowledge of alternatives, you're not going to hear about them.
+Main stream doctors can only offer you what they have in their 'toolkit', if they don't have access to… or knowledge of… other less toxic options, you're not going to hear about them.

 So, was it worth making myself sick, and possibly triggering other cancers for a 3-4% benefit?
-The fact is the tumor that was biopsied and removed .
-Of course, when the second tiny tumor showed up in same area a year later, it was a different story.
+Since the little lump was biopsied… of course, another tumor showed up in exact same area one year later to the day.
+Now there was also a spot behind the chest wall.

-I consulted with is a nationally acclaimed Nutritional Oncologist.
-Based on my blood-work and particular diagnosis she outlined a Supplement and Nutrition regimen.
+I consulted with is a nationally known Nutritional Oncologist.
+Based on my blood tests and diagnosis she outlined a Supplement and Nutrition regimen.
 I lost 30 lbs in ten months once I started eating 'healthy’.
 I also had a phone consultation with the former Medical Director of the MD Anderson Integrative Medicine program.
 Before the interview he had me fill out a form that tracked my diet for two days, evaluated my lifestyle, my fears, and my hopes!
 He recognized me as a whole person!

 He recommended some promising homeopathic tinctures to go along with my supplements and tweaked a couple of the supplements I had been taking.
 Otherwise his nutritional advice matched what I was already doing.
 Confirmation.

-This time I agreed to Chemo and Radiation treatments.
-I made sure to consult with my Nutritional Oncologist again and she changed some of the supplements for ones that ameliorated the toxic effects of the particular drugs I would receive, and for the potential side effects, also recommending certain foods and spices that were known to help.
+This time I had to agree to Chemo and Radiation treatments.
+I made sure to consult with my Nutritional Oncologist again and she changed some of the supplements for ones that softenened the toxic effects of the particular drugs I would receive, and for the potential side effects.
+She also recommended certain foods and spices that were powerful healers.

 I was on 'potential-Cafe-buyer #5' at this point and was beginning to lose faith that I could sell the Cafe.
-One hour before my first Chemo treatment, my boyfriend drove back and forth to Berkeley with sub-lease papers so I and potential buyer#5 could sign!
+However, one hour before my first treatment, my boyfriend drove back and forth to Berkeley with lease papers so we could sign them!
 And he then put the deposit check in my hands!
-Yes, God sometimes takes us to the edge, but if we hold on he doesn't push us over!
+Yes, God sometimes takes us to the edge, but if we hold on he doesn't push us over it!
 I mean really…an hour before?
 You have GOT to see the humor in life.

 Part II will explore my Journey through Chemo and Radiation, what I confronted, and what I learned.